 ...with the local busses

 Ingolstadt has an excellent public transport system.
-As a student, you are eligible to apply for a student ticket which will be valid for 6 months or 1 year (c.
-17 €/months).
+As a student, you are eligible to apply for a student ticket which will be valid for 6 months or 1 year (about 17 €/months).

-You can either fill in the application form online or pick the document up at the INVG Customer Center in Mauthstraße 4, 85049 Ingolstadt.
+You can pick the document up at the INVG Customer Center in Mauthstraße 4, 85049 Ingolstadt.

 The completed form has to be stamped by the Service Center Study Affairs and to be handed in at INVG afterwards.
 The Service Center for Study Affairs is available at the ServicePoint at following times: